GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 Once the data type is defined to that variable, that variable can only take the value of that designated data type.

-### Local & Global Variable
+### Global & Local Variable

-**Local variable** is declared inside a function and cannot be used outside the function.
-Data stored in local variable evaporates (thus gone) when exiting the function.
+**Local variable** is a variable declared inside a code block, such as function or class.
+Data stored in local variable is removed when exiting the code block, thus cannot be used outside.
+Local variable is allowed to have same variable name declared outside (technically, is borrowing the name as a different identity).

-**Global variable** is declared outside a function and can be used on entire program.
-However, global variable should be used less as possible to avoid unexpected result and error caused by global variable conflicting with other variables.
+**Global variable** is a variable declared on a global scope of the script which is outside a code block.
+It is possible to use the global variable inside a code block using `global` keyword.
+However, global variable should be avoided if possible to prevent unexpected result and error caused by conflicting variables.

 ### Constant Variable

-Constant variable cannot be changed after its initial value assigned (keyword: `const`).
-Constant variable is only assigned through the `// METHOD_2` variable assignation.
+Constant variable is a special type of variable that cannot be changed after its initialization.
+The keyword `const` is used to declare it as a constant variable.

 ```cpp
 const int ivalue = 3;